jsfuentes/Node-React-Base/README.md

+# Currently Deprecated Use My [Node-Base](https://github.com/jsfuentes/Node-Base) and [React-Base](https://github.com/jsfuentes/React-Base) instead since its better for them to be independent

 # Node-React-Base
 This project contains two parts: a React frontend created using [create-react-app](https://github.com/facebook/create-react-app) and a NodeJS/Express backend created using express generator.
 There have been slight modifications to both that proxy the React requests to the express backend.